StroepWafel/LYTE/README.md

 ### Quick Installer:
 1. Download [LYTE_Installer](https://github.com/StroepWafel/LYTE-NSIS-Installer/releases/latest/download/LYTE_Installer.zip) and extract the folder (Installer source files can be found [here](https://github.com/StroepWafel/LYTE-NSIS-Installer))
+> [!IMPORTANT]
+> Windows does not like this file for some reason, so you will have to either [temporarily disable Real-time protection](#temporarily-disabling-real-time-protection) or use firefox to install it for the time being.
 2. Run LYTE_Installer.exe and follow the prompts
 3. The program can also be uninstalled easily through this method